 US 09/681254 | Combination of multiple non-steroidal anti-inflammatory drugs and muscle relaxants for local treatment of musculoskeletal pain.

-This discovery is for a novel topical application of non-steroidal anti-inflammatory drug administered in a specific combination to treat osteoarthritic pain, skeleto-muscular pains, sports injuries, a variety of topical cancers, both of skin and oral cavity.
-Combination of NSAIDs is likely to provide much higher effectiveness at lower doses.
-Since the mechanism of action NSAIDs is highly diversified and there is sufficient evidence of individual responses to each NSAID, a topical combination product is likely to be more effective.
-A pharmaceutical composition for use in the treatment of pain and inflammation and the treatment of muscle spasms and associated pain, soreness and tightness of muscles in a mammalian organism and adapted for topical administration, said composition comprising: (i) an analgesic and anti-inflammatory effective amount of at least one drug chosen from each of the groups of NSAIDs consisting of propionic acid derivatives, acetic acid derivatives, fenamic acid derivatives, biphenyl carbolic acid derivatives, oxicam derivatives and (ii) an amount effective in the treatment of muscle spasms, and associated symptoms, of a muscle relaxant selected from the group consisting of cyclobenzaprine, chlorzoxanzone, methocarbamol, dantrolene and the pharmaceutically acceptable salts thereof.
+A pharmaceutical composition for use in the treatment of pain and inflammation and the treatment of muscle spasms and associated pain, soreness and tightness of muscles by topical administration of a combination of an analgesic and anti-inflammatory effective amount of at least one drug chosen from each of the groups of NSAIDs consisting of propionic acid derivatives, acetic acid derivatives, fenamic acid derivatives, biphenyl carbolic acid derivatives, oxicam derivatives; and an amount effective in the treatment of muscle spasms, and associated symptoms, of a muscle relaxant selected from the group consisting of cyclobenzaprine, chlorzoxanzone, methocarbamol, dantrolene and the pharmaceutically acceptable salts thereof.
 PDF

 Compositions for the application of erucic acid as an adjuvant to enhance blood flow to tissue.
-This is a GRAS compound that was discovered by NPI to enhance blood flow to peripheral tissues upon local application; applications tested in treating male erectile dysfunction and female frigidity are discovered both alone and in combination with sildenafil and apomorphine.
+This GRAS compound enhances blood flow to peripheral tissues upon local application; applications tested in treating male erectile dysfunction and female frigidity are discovered both alone and in combination with sildenafil and apomorphine.
 Significant role in arthritis, diabetes afflicted patient treatment and enhancing effects of other drugs applied locally.
 A method for enhancing blood flow to tissues by applying erucic acid.
 PDF.

 Books are historically printed with text aligned horizontally and whereas we get used to reading even when we tilt head to right or left when our eyes are misaligned, such is not the case with those suffering from dyslexia or ADHD; text printed at an angle resolves this problem.